Louisiana Testamentary Trusts Explained:

 Spendthrift trusts can also be used to protect assets from a beneficiary’s creditors.
 They are also useful to prevent beneficiaries from receiving large sums during a divorce or when a divorce seems imminent.
 For this reason, creating a spendthrift trust is common in community property states like Louisiana.

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our estate planning lawyers are well versed at creating testamentary trusts.
-We can help guide you through the process and advise you whether a trust would be beneficial to your situation.
+Our experienced testamentary trust lawyers are well versed at creating all types of trusts including testamentary trusts.
+Our expert estate planning team can analyze your circumstances to determine whether a testamentary trust is right for you and help guide you through the process.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.